-25 years ago, in 1993, The Mid-Atlantic Women’s Motorcycle Rally (MAWMR) was begun by Nancy Warren.
+31 years ago, in 1993, The Mid-Atlantic Women’s Motorcycle Rally (MAWMR) was begun by Nancy Warren.
 It started as a simple thought; create a community where other women that rode motorcycles could congregate and share their stories.
 When Nancy started riding, women motorcyclists were a novelty.
-Now women motorcyclists are one of the fastest growing segments of the market.
+Now women motorcyclists are one of the fastest-growing segments of the market.
 But, there is still a lack of communities focusing on women motorcyclists where women can learn, laugh, ride and just have fun with each other.
-MAWMR is a community of devoted motorcyclists, enthusiasts and friends that wish to continue the tradition of bringing together women to create an environment unlike any other.
+MAWMR is a community of devoted motorcyclists, enthusiasts, and friends that wish to continue the tradition of bringing together women to create an environment unlike any other.

-MAWMR is the premiere women’s motorcycling event of the Mid-Atlantic.
+MAWMR is the premier women’s motorcycling event in the Mid-Atlantic.

 Mid-Atlantic Women’s Motorcycle Rally Executive Board